tantrev/drug-target-pocket-funnel/README.md

 # drug-target-pocket-funnel

-This repository contains the scripts, data, and results from the paper "In Silico Target Identification Reveals IL12B as a High-Potential Candidate for Small Molecule Drug Development".
+This repository contains the scripts, data, and results from the paper "In Silico Target Identification Highlights IL12B as a High-Potential Candidate for Small Molecule Drug Development".
 It serves as a record of the computational methods used to identify IL12B as a potential drug target for small molecule development.

 Contents:
 - Custom scripts used for data processing and analysis